silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 ```php
 	class MyClass {}
 ```

-new words must be capitalized.
+If a class name is comprised of more than one word, the first letter of each new words must be capitalized.
 Successive capitalized letters are used in acronyms, e.g. a class `XMLImporter` is used while `XmlImporter` is not.